ujisati/prompts/README.md

 -   [ ] **Tag Consistency & Format:** Are tags relevant, **all lowercase**, using `snake_case` for multi-word concepts, and space-separated?
 No CamelCase?
 -   [ ] **Formatting Accuracy (CRITICAL):**
     *   Is the **ENTIRE RESPONSE A SINGLE MARKDOWN CODE BLOCK** marked with ```tsv?
-    *   Inside this block, does the TSV strictly adhere to the `#notetype column:1` directive as the first line?
+    *   Inside this block, does the TSV strictly adhere to the `#notetype column:1...#tags...` directive as the first two lines?
     *   Are fields separated by **LITERAL TAB characters** (ASCII 0x09) and NOT spaces?
     *   Are all four fields and their tab delimiters present for every card, even if a field is empty?
     *   Are `Back` fields for Cloze notes BLANK (but with surrounding tabs)?